 Riverside Shore Memorial Hospital offers Eastern Shore residents what mobile units cannot – the assurance of board-certified, quality vascular screenings.
-Our lab is one of only 7 nationwide accredited to perform screenings.
+Our lab is one of very few in the nation accredited to perform screenings.

 - Carotid artery exams which screen for stroke risk.